near-horizon/horizon/README.md

 ## Directory structure

+Each of the directories in this repository will have it's own README file, so for more detailed explanations of the directory go to it's README.

 - **[aggregator](./aggregator)** - This directory contains the source code which aggregates and ingests data from chain into our database
 - **[airtable-sync](./airtable-sync)** - This directory contains the source code